Online Enquiry Form

 Acute golfer’s elbow is caused by a prolonged episode of wrist and finger flexion, like holding a golf club, where the activity continues into fatigue and beyond.
 As the activity continues, the muscle tendons of the elbow experience swelling and wear against the bones of the elbow and do not get a chance to recover before becoming damaged and inflamed.

-Chronic golfer's elbow is where the accute episodes repeat frequently, over 6 months or more, causing persistent elbow pain and ongoing impact on your day to day life.
+Chronic golfer’s elbow is where the acute episodes repeat frequently, over 6 months or more, causing persistent elbow pain and ongoing impact on your day-to-day life.

 Golf is the obvious sport responsible for causing golfer’s elbow, however, anything involving wrist flexion for prolonged periods may cause the condition.
 The heavier the object being held or moved, the quicker the onset of the condition.

-To diagnose golfer's elbow, the orthopaedic consultant will check the patient's;
+To diagnose golfer’s elbow, the following will be taken into consideration:

 Acute Golfer’s Elbow

-- An isolated episode of pain which doesn't last longer than one week
+- An isolated episode of pain that doesn’t last longer than one week.

 Chronic Golfer’s Elbow

-Diagnosis and early treatment of golfer's elbow is extremely important to avoid chronic and long term issues associated with the condition.
-Book an appointment with Dr Gupta below to get a thorough diagnosis of your elbow condition.
+- Diagnosis and early treatment of golfer’s elbow are extremely important to avoid chronic and long-term issues associated with the condition.